Vitali Klitschko vs. Odlanier Solís

-Vitali Klitschko vs. Odlanier Solis was a heavyweight fight for the WBC heavyweight title.
-The fight was official confirmed on January 11.
-It took place on March 19, 2011.
-The location for the fight was Lanxess Arena, Cologne, Nordrhein-Westfalen, Germany.
+Vitali Klitschko vs. Odlanier Solis was a professional boxing match contested on 19 March 2011, for the WBC heavyweight championship.
+It took place at Lanxess Arena, Cologne, Nordrhein-Westfalen, Germany.

 Background

-Odlanier Solis became the mandatory heavyweight challenger for the WBC heavyweight title, after a 10-round DQ win against Ray Austin on December 17, 2010.
+Odlanier Solis became the mandatory heavyweight challenger for the WBC heavyweight title, after a 10-round DQ win against Ray Austin on 17 December 2010.

 The negotiations started out difficult.
-In the beginning, Odlanier Solis started out by demanding 1.5 million Euro for the fight.

-On January 11, it was official confirmed that the fight between Vitali Klitschko and Odlanier Solis was going to take place in Cologne, Germany on March 19, 2011.
+In the beginning, Odlanier Solis started out by demanding €1.5 million for the fight.
+On 11 January 2011, it was officially confirmed that the fight between Vitali Klitschko and Odlanier Solis was going to take place in Cologne, Germany on 19 March.

-It was reported that Odlanier Solis earned 1.8 million US dollar for the fight, which is 1.4 million Euro.
-Vitali earned 15 million US dollars.
+It was reported that Odlanier Solis earned $1.8 million for the fight (which at the time was €1.4 million).
+Vitali earned $15 million.